lostfictions/peerio-icebear/docs/CONTRIBUTING.md

 - Arrow function class properties require `@function` tag
 - Carefully document nullable types, add question mark in the beginning to define nullable - `@param {?string}`
 - Always define optional params and default values like so `@param {string} [name='']`
+- Many tags are ignored, check if not sure.